-The discretionary use classes listed in this table may be permitted at the discretion of the Authority provided that they are compatible or complementary to uses within the permitted use classes or that their development will not inhibit or prejudice the existence or the development of such uses.
 Discretionary uses will only be permitted if they will not cause pollution of any area of land or water body or cause erosion of land to take place or worsen any propensity to flood.

-Forestry activity shall be defined in a forest management plan satisfactory to the Authority.
+Forestry activity shall be defined in a forest management plan satisfactory to the Province of Newfoundland and Labrador and the Authority.